WaveringAna/DEXtrading/README.md

 * #### Trade:
   * TBD

 * #### Langauge:
-  * Python and NodeJS are good options, I really want to do a project in Go though.
+  * ~ Python and NodeJS are good options, I really want to do a project in Go though. ~
+  * It shall be go!